Fraxel® Laser

 • The treatment itself usually takes 20-30 minutes from start to finish

-• At the end of your treatment, your treating practitioner will apply cooling and protective products to your skin
+• At the end of your treatment, your treating practitioner will apply cooling and protective products to your skin.

-Immediately after the treatment:
+After the treatment:

 • It is expected that the treated area will look and feel like a sunburn, the skin may also be slightly puffy with a stingy sensation.
 This may linger for the first few hours following your treatment